unityctl - Unity Editor Remote Control

 Full Script Execution

-For complex scripts with custom classes, multiple methods, or file-based execution.
-Write a script file with a class containing a static Main() method returning object (JSON-serialized):
+For complex scripts with custom classes, multiple methods, or logic beyond a single expression.
+Use the Write tool to create a .cs file, then execute it.
+The script must define a class with a static Main() method returning object (JSON-serialized):

 // /tmp/MyScript.cs